Quantifying repulsiveness of determinantal point processes: Proofs

-Let $C$ be a kernel which is twice differentiable at $0$ and verifies the condition $\Kc(\rho,R)$.
+\begin{pf*}{Proof of Lemma~ \ref{minimisationproblem}} Let $C$ be a kernel which is twice differentiable at $0$ and verifies the condition $\mathcal{K}_c(\rho,R)$.
 This implies that $C$ is twice differentiable everywhere.
-Moreover, the quantity $\int_{\R^d} |x|^2 \F(C)(x)dx$ is invariant under radialization of the kernel $C$, see \cite[Relation (44)]{ehm2004convolution}.
+Moreover, the quantity $\int_{\mathbb {R}^d} |x|^2 \mathcal{F} (C)(x)\,dx$ is invariant under radialization of the kernel $C$; see \cite {ehm2004convolution}, relation (44).
 Thus, we can consider $C$ as a radial function.
-Then, by~\cite[Theorem 3.8]{ehm2004convolution}, there exists a countable set A and a sequence of real valued functions $\left\lbrace u _k \right\rbrace_{k\in A}$ in $L^2( \R^d)$ such that
+Then, by \cite{ehm2004convolution}, Theorem~3.8, there exists a countable set $A$ and a sequence of real valued functions $ \lbrace u _k \rbrace_{k\in A}$ in $L^2( \mathbb{R}^d)$ such that

-Further, the convergence of the series is uniform and for each $k\in A$, the support of $u_k$ lies in $B\left(0,\frac{R}{2}\right)$.
+Further, the convergence of the series is uniform and for each $k\in A$, the support of $u_k$ lies in $B (0,\frac{R}{2} )$.
 Thus,